Tasnim Nazeer: Education and career

 Nazeer studied Journalism in 2007 at the University of the Arts London, has an Open University BA Honours degree in English Language and Literature. and a master's degree in International Journalism from Edinburgh Napier University.

 In 2011 Nazeer was given the Ambassador for Peace Award from the Universal Peace Federation for work in the media.

 She was shortlisted for the 2014 British Muslim Awards, 2012 Asian Women of Achievement Award in Media and 2011 Muslim Writers Awards Young Journalist of the Year.
 In 2015 she was a guest panelist on BBC Big Questions.
 She has been a guest interview on BBC Radio 4 Woman's Hour, BBC Radio Scotland and BBC Asian Network.
 Tasnim has also made an appearance on BBC Radio 2 Pause for Thought.

 Nazeer has written children's books Allah's Gifts (2012) and Aleena Celebrates Eid (2015)., Muslimah's Key to Jannah (2015) and Islamic Finance: A Practical Introduction (2018).

 She is an Ambassador for Peace for the Universal Peace Federation, and has freelanced for Al Jazeera, The Huffington Post and Forbes Middle East.

+In 2024, she won the Media person of the year award at Asian Achievers Awards for her contribution to journalism and her work amplifying South Asian voices in the media.